Utkarshthgr8/employee-department-management/README.md

 # employee-department-management-system

-This is a simple Employee-Department Management System Java Application.<br>It helps you manage employess and departments and link them.<br>
+This is a Simple Employee-Department Management System Java Application.<br>It helps you manage employess and departments and link them.<br>
 This README will contain Instructions on how to **Run The Application** and will go through all the functionalities of the program.

 ## Description